Some hospital admissions are unavoidable. There are many things to think about when getting ready for an admission.

 - Money for meals, parking and accommodation of family members

-Books and activities to pass the time (children’s hospitals have a school onsite which is run by the department of education and training)
+- Books and activities to pass the time.
+Children’s hospitals also have a school onsite which is run by the NSW Department of Education and Training.

 What to ask for

-- Not all hospital staff will have a good understanding of Spina Bifida.
-Please ask the ward staff to advise the Spina Bifida CNC of your admission.
+Not all hospital staff will have a good understanding of Spina Bifida.
+Please ask the ward staff to advise the Spina Bifida Clinical Nurse Consultant (CNC) of your admission.

-- You or your family may need to assertively ask for the following:
+You or your family may need to ask for the following:

-- Pressure mattress or other skin protection equipment that you routinely use.
+- Pressure mattress or other skin protection equipment that you use.

-- Assistance with performance of bladder and bowel program.
+- Help with bladder and bowel management program.

-- Not all hospitals are going to know your specific needs.
-It is OK to be assertive and self-advocate.
+Not all hospitals are going to know your specific needs.
+It is OK to be assertive and advocate for your child.